Latin Cases Explained: An Easy Beginner-Friendly Guide

 Never gag down an ant violently.

-I specify that this is the order of the Latin cases in the United States, because this order is not universal.
-In many parts of Europe, cases are listed in the following order: Nominative, Accusative, Genitive, Dative, Ablative.
+Nominative, Genitive, Dative, Accusative, Ablative is the order of the Latin cases in the United States, but this order is not universal.
+For instance, in many parts of Europe, cases are listed in the following order: Nominative, Accusative, Genitive, Dative, Ablative.

 Uses of Latin Cases